-Today Betsy joins us for Founder Friday to talk about her advice on the five most important things one should know in order to create a successful company.
+Today Betsy joins us for Founder Friday to discuss her advice on the five most important things one should know to create a successful company.

 1 - Just Do It